helm/charts/incubator/etcd/README.md

 ## Chart Details
 This chart will do the following:

-* Implemented a dynamically scalable etcd cluster using Kubernetes PetSets
+* Implemented a dynamically scalable etcd cluster using Kubernetes StatefulSetss

 ## Installing the Chart